Kodular/Documentation/docs/components/user-interface/floating-action-button.md

 ## Overview

-A non-visible component that is used to create Floating Action Buttons.
+A non-visible component that is used to create Floating Action Buttons (FAB).
 Floating Action Buttons are used to indicate the primary action of the screen.

 ## Events

 ### Click

-Event to detect that the fab button was clicked.
+Event to detect that the FAB was clicked.

 <div class="block" ai2-block="event" not-rendered="true" value="%7B%22componentName%22:%20%22Floating%20Action%20Button%22,%20%22name%22:%20%22Click%22,%20%22param%22:%20%5B%5D%7D"></div>

 ### Long Click

-Event to detect that the fab button was long clicked.
+Event to detect that the FAB was long clicked.

 <div class="block" ai2-block="event" not-rendered="true" value="%7B%22componentName%22:%20%22Floating%20Action%20Button%22,%20%22name%22:%20%22Long%20Click%22,%20%22param%22:%20%5B%5D%7D"></div>